-The Enterprise Risk Management and Governance Committee reviews, on behalf of the Board, management's recommendations on risk, in particular in relation to the structure and implementation of business risk framework, including the quality and effectiveness of the internal controls, risk appetite, risk profile and capital The Committee's membership comprises the following:
+The Enterprise Risk Management Committee reviews, on behalf of the Board, management's recommendations on risks, in particular, in relation to the structure and implementation of business risk framework, including the quality and effectiveness of the internal controls, risk appetite, risk profile and capital management process.

+The Committee's membership comprises the following:

+Gary Voss

-Gary Voss Rantimi Ogunleye
+Rantimi Ogunleye

+resigned 28th June 2024

-- Advises and makes recommendations to the Chief Risk Officer and the Company Secretary and onwards to the Board regarding the exposure, approach and management in place for all risks impacting the Company having regard to the agreed risk appetite; - To set the risk appetite limit for the business, at least annually, review and make appropriate changes to the risk appetite with regard to the returns achieved by each operation and the overall risk appetite of the business; - To review and discuss the risk management and compliance initiatives planned for the year: - Reviews, monitors and challenges the business risk profile, in terms of significant exposures, risk trends, losses, management actions and performance versus risk appetite, make recommendations to the Board where required; - · Oversees the application of regulatory risk standards and other regulatory changes as required; and - Agrees and reviews annually the risk strategy for the business (i.e Management of risk and the risk profile) in line with the overall risk appetite and make recommendations to the Board.
+- Advises and makes recommendations to the Chief Risk Officer regarding the exposure, approach and management in place for all risks impacting the Company having regard to the agreed risk appetite; - To set the risk appetite limit for the business, at least annually, review and make appropriate changes to the risk appetite with regard to the returns achieved by each operation and the overall risk appetite of the business; - To review and discuss the risk management and compliance initiatives planned for the year; - Reviews, monitors and challenges the business risk profile, in terms of significant exposures, risk trends, losses, management actions and performance versus risk appetite, make recommendations to the Board where required; - · Oversees the application of regulatory risk standards and other regulatory changes as required; and - Agrees and reviews annually the risk strategy for the business (i.e Management of risk and the risk profile) in line with the overall risk appetite and make recommendations to the Board.